How Much Are London Underground Tickets?

 3. Where to Buy Tickets

-- Ticket Machines: Most Tube stations have ticket machines where you can buy, top up, or add credit to your Oyster card.
+- Ticket Machines: These are usually located at most of the Tube stations and enables one to purchase or even add credit to your Oyster card.

 Conclusion